Saturday, June 21, 2025

 Spiritual reading helps us:

-1. grow in faith – we learn to trust God more
+• Grow in faith: we learn to trust God more

-2. make better choices – we learn right from wrong
+• Make better choices: we learn right from wrong

-3. feel close to God – We realise that God is walking with us in our lives, every day.
+• Feel close to God: we realise that God is walking with us in our lives, every day.

 Examples of spiritual reading:

-• when we read about Daniel and the lions, we learn that God helps us be brave
+• When we read about prophet Daniel and the lions, we learn that God helps us be brave

-• when we read about St. Francis, we learn to care for people and animals
+• When we read about St. Francis of Assisi, we learn to care for people and animals

-• when we read the Psalms, we learn how to talk to God in every kind of feeling—happy, sad, scared, or thankful!
+• When we read the Psalms, we learn how to talk to God in every kind of feeling.
+We can talk to God when we are happy, sad, scared, or thankful.

-• read a little bit of the Bible each day, maybe with your parents or someone who can help you with your reading
+• Read a little bit of the Bible each day, perhaps with your parents or someone who can help you with your reading

-So remember, reading isn’t just for school—it can also help us grow closer to the most important person of all: God.
-When we read about Him, we come to love Him more.
-And the more we love Him, the happier we’ll be!
+So remember, reading is not just for school.
+Reading can also help us grow closer to God.
+When we read about God, we come to love Him more.
+The more we love Him, the happier we are.